gg4llin/evolutionAi/README.md

    A synchronous fallback exists via `python -m local_engine.main`, but the ASGI entrypoint plus `uvicorn` is the recommended development path.
 4. (Optional) Expose the API securely via ngrok, following the guidance in `custom_gpt/connectivity_config.yaml` and keeping tokens outside version control.
 5. Submit jobs through `/commands` (`action: "assign_job"`) to exercise tadpole orchestration.
 Include resource requests (`compute_units`, `memory_mb`, `bandwidth_mbps`) and a `reward_signal`; the engine will spawn multithreaded tadpoles, allocate chunks from the shared resource pool, and monitor progress via `job_status`/`list_jobs`.
 Use `assign_worker` / `worker_status` to scaffold quest workers that explore new tools and protocols on behalf of the engine.
+6. Validate the environment via `tests/setup_check.sh` (after activating the venv).
+This compiles the engine, ensures Uvicorn is available, and performs a dry-run job submission.
-6. Attach the knowledge bundle listed in `custom_gpt/openai_profile.yaml` when configuring the Custom GPT; plan to host those assets on a dedicated branch (recommended name: `custom-gpt`).
+7. Attach the knowledge bundle listed in `custom_gpt/openai_profile.yaml` when configuring the Custom GPT; plan to host those assets on a dedicated branch (recommended name: `custom-gpt`).

 ## Documentation Map
 - Architectural overviews, roadmaps, and work logs all live under `docs/`.
 Start with `docs/documentation.md` for curated links.